importrayhan/QPP_4_ASSISTANT/scripts/README.md

 → 3 QPP scores, 3 predictions, 3 labels compared
 ```

-Each turn is scored independently.
+Even when a query rewriter path is provided, each rewritten turn is scored independently.
 The mock ranked list for turn k uses
 obs_k as relevant documents and random observations from other
 conversations as irrelevant documents.
 Context queries [u₀, ..., u_{k-1}]
 are used for the query_drift feature.